buildtesters/buildtest/docs/configuring_buildtest/overview.rst

 The ``paths`` property can be used to search for binaries for batch schedulers.
 If your scheduler binaries are installed in a non-standard location that is not in $PATH, you can use this to specify the directory path.

-In example below we will, we will specify directories for SLURM, LSF, PBS, TORQUE, and COBALT binaries that are not in $PATH and installed in `/usr/local/slurm/bin`, `/usr/local/lsf/bin`, `/usr/local/pbs/bin`, `/usr/local/torque/bin`, `/usr/local/cobalt/bin` respectively.
+In example below we will, we will specify directories for SLURM, LSF, PBS and TORQUE binaries that are not in $PATH and installed in `/usr/local/slurm/bin`, `/usr/local/lsf/bin`, `/usr/local/pbs/bin`, `/usr/local/torque/bin` respectively.

 .. code-block:: yaml